uktechreviews/year12/projects.md

 **Super stretch**
 - [ ] Append the random number to a list and if it has already been checked.
 Don't try it again

-[!NOTE]

-Use these examples when you have a free lesson or want to practice programming
 ___

 ### Activity 2 Bingo grid